newmanw/mage-server/docs/domain.md

 A participant is a user that has access to the data associated with a specific event, as well as to submit observations for the event.

 ### Field Participant
-A field participant is a participant of an event that is actively collecting observations for the event.
+A field participant is a participant of an event that is actively collecting observations for the event using a mobile device.

 ### Monitor
 A monitor is a participant of an event that is not actively collecting data for the event in the field.